giganticode/langmodels/README.md

 optional arguments:
   --output-path, -o <output-path>                    Path to file to which entropies are to be written.
 If not specified, --verbose option is set to true.
-  --entropy-aggregator, -e <entropy_aggregator>      Fuction to calculate entropy for the whole line from subtoken entropies.
-Possible values:
-                                                     'subtoken-average': average over all subtokens' entropies
-                                                     'full-token-average' (default): average over all full-tokens' entopies (entropy of a full token is a sum of entopies of its subtokens to which a token was split during pre-processing)
-                                                     'full-token-entropies': a list of full-token entropies (gives freedom to library's clients to compute line-entropy in their own way)
   --cpu, -c                                          Forse cpu usage for inference even if cuda-supported GPU is available.
   --verbose, -v                                      Write preprocessed lines and their entropies to stdout.
 ```